 - xfce4 desktop environment

 Where to go from here?
 Well, XFCE is highly configurable.
 The default layout looks a bit dated, but do not be fooled by this.
 With a bit of tweaking, you can make it look very modern and appealing.
 Start by changing your desktop background and installing a different theme, for example arc-theme.
 Next, install a different icon theme.
 The moka-icon-theme looks pretty good to me.
 The default application menu looks a bit simplistic and misses a search feature.
 Try replacing it with the whisker menu.
+Details on this can be found in the tutorial about how to install and configure the XFCE whisker menu.

 Before installing new software on your Raspberry PI, consider making a snapshot of your current Raspberry PI operating system.
 The snapshot enables you to quickly switch between projects or restore your Raspberry PI operating system, in case something went wrong.